Quantifier completions, choice principles and applications: Abstract

 \section{Abstract}

-We give an expositional account of the quantifier completions by using the language of doctrines.
-This algebraic presentation allows us to exhaustively analyse the behaviour of the existential and universal quantifiers.
-In particular there are three points we wish to convey: the first is that they preserve the lattice structure of the fibres under opportune hypotheses which turn out to be preserved as well; the second regards the applications, in particular to the dialectica construction; the third is that these free constructions carry on some relevant choice principles.
+We contribute to the knowledge of the quantifier completions and their applications by using the language of doctrines.
+This algebraic presentation allows us to properly analyse the behaviour of the existential and universal quantifiers.
+We wish to convey the following points: the first is that these completions preserve the lattice structure and the distributive lattice structure of the fibres under opportune hypotheses which turn out to be preserved as well; the second regards the applications, in particular to the dialectica construction; the third is that these free constructions carry on some relevant choice principles.